Upending Electrification Myths

 Notes:

 [1] Grid expansion and resilience is a huge topic – in this article we focus on technologies near the point of use, namely smart panels.
-Consider this to be part one of a series on the larger topic.

 [2] In The Rewiring America Handbook (Saul Griffith, Sam Calisch and Laura Fraser, July 2020) and Electrify (Saul Griffith, MIT Press, 2021), the authors show how the U.S. economy can be run on roughly 45 Quads of energy per year.
 Over the 8,760 hours in the year, this amount of energy is equivalent to an average power of 1500GW.
 Arguing conservatively, we ignore the biofuels and other non-electric energy sources likely to be responsible for a portion of this total, and assume all of this energy is supplied by electricity.
 In contrast, according to the EIA, today we deliver approximately 4.1 million GWh over the 8,760 hours of the year.
 This is equivalent to an average power of approximately 470 GW.
 Thus, in this nearly-completely electrified future scenario, we need to supply about 3.2 times as much electricity as we do today.